Things I’ve Learned About Van Life #1:

 I’ve been storing my extra blankets on my bed, laid out in full under the mattress.
 That way they take up virtually no space and provide a tiny bit of extra cush to the mattress.

 When the van is parked on a slope, arranging things so that I sleep with my feet slightly higher than my head does wonders for my circulation and I wake refreshed.
-However, it does no favors for menstrual cycles, in which things need to flow in a downward direction.
+However, it does no favors for menstrual cycles, during which things need to flow in a downward direction.
 Sleeping with the head slightly higher than the feet marginally shortens my menstrual cycles.

 Moving food, especially condiments, into smaller bottles as you use up the contents is a great way to save space in a small fridge, but don’t confuse your bottle of lemon juice with your bottle of similarly colored oil vinaigrette and pour large amounts of the wrong one on your salad.
 Pure lemon juice is a bit too tangy as a dressing.